 Older Aqua cars, from 2010 to 2012 are usually available from 15 to 18 lacs.
 I am including all three variants in this range.
 Otherwise, 2012 G Aqua is, of course, going to be slightly more expensive than 2012 S Aqua if the condition of both cars is the same.
 Also, keep in mind the price various from city to city as well.
 Typically a small car in Islamabad will be around Rs 50000 expensive than the same car in Karachi.

 If you want some other small hybrid hatchback, Honda Fit Hybrid is your best bet.
 You can find a top of the line of the same model as of Aqua 2 to 3 lacs cheaper.
-You can find a 2014 Fit Hybrid for 20 lacs.
+You can find top of the line 2017 Fit Hybrid for around 20 lacs.

 The verdict, it is a nice looking car, but I think it’s a bit overpriced.
 Personally, I can’t comment on the ride and drive quality of the car, but if you own one, please do share how have you find it in the comments section below.
 Happy motoring!